MicrosoftDocs/ATADocs/ATPDocs/understand-lateral-movement-paths.md

 ## Lateral Movement paths security assessment

+Microsoft Defender for Identity continuously monitors your environment to identify sensitive accounts with the riskiest lateral movement paths that expose a security risk, and reports on these accounts to assist you in managing your environment.
+Paths are considered risky if they have three or more non-sensitive accounts that can expose the sensitive account to credential theft by malicious actors.
 To discover which of your sensitive accounts have risky lateral movement paths, review the **Riskiest lateral movement paths (LMP)** security assessment.
+Based on the recommendations, you can remove the entity from the group, or remove the local administrator permissions for the entity from the specified device.

 For more information, see [Security assessment: Riskiest lateral movement paths (LMP)](security-assessment-riskiest-lmp.md).

 ## Preventative best practices